Research Services and Instruction

 Web: https://scrc.gmu.edu

-Located within the Fenwick Library in a state-of-the-art space, this unit acquires, documents, preserves, and provides access to primary research collections and documents.
-The Special Collections Research Center's (SCRC) services, collections and programs support the teaching, learning, and research activities of George Mason University, the Fairfax community, and researchers around the world.
-SCRC's collections - physical and digital - focus on Mason's academic areas of strength, Virginia and Northern Virginia history and development, military conflicts and conflict resolution, visual and performing arts, planned communities, transportation and planning, photography, and artists' books.
-The center also actively collects the history of George Mason University through its University Archives program, including oral histories of alumni, staff, faculty, and administrators.
-SCRC staff work to incorporate diverse voices in these collections, as well as through their exhibitions and outreach activities.
+The Special Collections Research Center (SCRC), located within Fenwick Library, is tasked with acquiring, documenting, preserving, and providing access to primary source research materials, archival collections, and rare books.
+SCRC's services, collections, and programs support the teaching, learning, and research pursuits of George Mason University, the Fairfax community, and researchers around the globe.
+SCRC's collections - both physical and digital - focus on Mason's academic areas of strength, Virginia and Northern Virginia history and development, theatre and performing arts, conflict analysis and resolution, planned communities, transportation and planning, the study of the Appalachian Trail, and artists' books.
+SCRC also actively collects the history of George Mason University through its University Archives program, including oral histories of alumni, staff, faculty, and administrators.
+SCRC archivists strive to highlight diverse and hidden voices in these collections, as well as through their exhibitions and outreach activities.

 University Records Management